GoEco > Africa > South Africa > Penguin and Marine Bird Sanctuary

 Some of your tasks may include:

-A typical week: Volunteers will work Monday – Thursday from 8:00 AM – 4:00 PM.
-Volunteer work ends at noon on Fridays, and volunteers may take part in a group excursion.
+A typical week: Volunteers will work Monday – Friday from 8:00 AM – 5:00 PM.
+Volunteers typically take part in a group excursions on Fridays.
 Excursions are usually free, but there is no obligation to take part.
 Volunteers have weekends free to spend as they wish.

 There will be variety in the dinners, since all the volunteers have different preferences and will be expected to cook as well.
 We can accommodate as well vegan requirements or food allergies.